 - effective opposition to negative propagation; - dissemination of timely and objective information about the processes taking place in the country on the international scene; - awareness / improvement of the cultural and intellectual potentiality of Georgia; and - initiating various projects in cooperation with the UN education, science and culture organisations.

-Priorities for 2011-2014 - Ministry of Foreign Affairs of Georgia implementation of foreign political and economic interests through the building of an adequate image of Georgia.
+Priorities for 2011-2014 - Ministry of Foreign Affairs of Georgia policy, which will promote the implementation of foreign political and economic interests through the building of an adequate image of Georgia.

 Priority: economic and cultural diplomacy